Raziask/PWC-PowerBI-Virtual-Internship/README.md

 ### Data Analysis Process
 ---

-To do this, I will follow the six steps of the data analysis process: Ask, Prepare, Process, Analyze and Share, and Act.
-SQL Queries Used in perform the above steps:
+To do this, I will follow the six steps of the data analysis process: **Ask, Prepare, Process, Analyze and Share, and Act**.

   ## ASK